sa-patterson/sa-patterson/README.md

 ![Header](https://github.com/ninaschoenholzer/ninaschoenholzer/blob/master/Header.png "Header")

 Hi there!
 My name is Sabrina and I'm a data scientist.
-I'm a svn veteran and quite new to using git, so please be gentle.
+I'm a svn veteran and rarely used git, so please be gentle :)

 **Role:** Data Science Lead, APAC for the Internal Audit function of a Fortune 500 Insurance Company\
 **Background:** I hold a Master's in Geophysics, and I've been working in R&D/data science for the financial industry for a decade\